 Russian dumplings – Typically Russian are a good option for meat eaters and vegetarians (for example filled with cheese) alike.

-- Currency – the Russian currency is the "Rubel" (1 Euro is approximately 70 Rubel).
-Credit cards are accepted in many places.
+- Currency – the Russian currency is the "Rubel" (In 2020, 1 Euro is approximately 90 Rubel).
+Credit cards are accepted in most places within the city and I hardly needed any cash.
 But just to be on the safe side, make sure you exchange some cash before you come to St Petersburg.

 - Splitting the bill and paying by card in restaurants – As we found out, both is often not possible.
 So bring some cash whenever you eat out as a group and pay the bill together.

-- Taxis – agree on the price before you board, otherwise you can be sure to get ripped off!
+- Taxis – agree on the price before you board a taxi, otherwise there is a risk that you can get ripped off!

 - The St Petersburg Metro has one of the most beautiful free art galleries in the world.
-Go in groups.
+To be on the safe side though, it's better to go in groups.

 - Language: Be prepared that you will encounter quite a lot of people that speak no or very limited English.